 Weak SOX IT controls can lead to data breaches, unauthorized access or inaccurate reporting, jeopardizing both compliance and financial integrity.

-What Are the Phases in the SOX Compliance Lifecycle?
+Phases of the SOX Controls Compliance Lifecycle

 Designing and implementing controls is just the beginning.
 Maintaining compliance requires ongoing vigilance.
 Here’s the lifecycle of the control framework in real-world settings: